isfett/php-analyzer/docs/MagicNumberDetector.md

 - `--include-files` to include only specific files.
 This option expects a comma-separated list.
 The list items could be a regexp, a [glob](https://www.php.net/glob) or string.
 This is useful if you just want to inspect one to n files, for example `--include-files=test.php`
 - `--suffixes` to change the suffixes of files getting inspected.
 The default is `php`, but maybe you want to add `phtml`, with: `--suffixes=php,phtml`
 - `--visitors` to choose which Magic Numbers should be considered, see [Visitors](#visitors).
 The default is `Assign,Condition,DefaultParameter,Operation,Property,Return,SwitchCase`.
 If you just want to find Magic Numbers from switch cases, you can use easily `--visitors=SwitchCase`
 - `--processors` to select how to post-process discovered Magic Numbers, see [Processors](#processors).
-The default is none, i.e. your Magic Numbers will be added in the form they appear in your source-code.
+The default is none
 - `--sort` to determine the sorting direction.
 The list is sorted by the value of the Magic Number in the source code.
 The default sorting direction is `asc`.
 Change it to descending with `--sort=desc`

 ### Visitors